 There is a concession to permit an early withdrawal of an FMD within twelve months if you are affected by a natural disaster or a severe rainfall deficiency.
 The amount withdrawn is still assessable income in the year of withdrawal, however, you will not lose the earlier deduction.

-Your tax advisor can provide more information on how to apply this.
+Your tax advisor can provide more information on how FMDs can be utilised.

-Subject to a review of your year-to-date tax position, it may be possible to reduce the amount of your March and June 2024 quarterly pay as you go (PAYG) instalments.
-This can help improve your cashflow now rather than waiting until you lodge your Income Tax Return to receive a refund.
+Subject to a review of your year-to-date tax position, it may be possible to reduce the amount of your March and June quarterly pay as you go (PAYG) instalments.
+This can help improve your cashflow now rather than waiting until you lodge your Income Tax Return to receive a refund for overpaid instalments.

 The assessable income from the activity for the year must be at least $20,000.